cristimanolache28/Spring-Boot-CRUD-Application/README.md

    9. Create REST API Operations

 ## New Knowledge
 **Hibernet Dialect** is a language which is used by the database for communication.
-        -**org.hibernate.dialect** is the package where the dialect is available in Java class.
+  * **org.hibernate.dialect** is the package where the dialect is available in Java class.
 It helps in mapping the application in Java with the Database.

   **Spring Boot framework** provides us repository which is responsible to perform various operations on the object.